grisaitis/grisait.is-copy/_drafts/2019-01-21-review-of-markdown-editors.md

 This is the best editor I've tried so far, but it still leaves some things to be desired for this picky writer.

 The interface strikes a great balance between simplicity and making as many options visible to you for editing.
-The app is divided in two: the left side for typing markdown, and the right side has instantly rendered text.
+The app is divided in two: the left side for writing in markdown and the right side with result instantly rendered.
 Neither side feels cramped.

 The good:
 - Instant preview!